BackgroundInterview Date:April 2019

 What kind of weekend activities or nightlife do you like to participate in?

 I go out on campus to parties in dorms or go out to bars with friends.
 Most of the parties are held in The Triangle, which are three dorms: Hitchcock, Seelye, and May-Smith, and the majority of parties are hosted by sports teams.
 Wednesday is Bar Night, Thursday I sometimes will go out but that is more rare, and then both Friday and Saturday night.

 What is the impact of sports teams on the nightlife?

-I think some people those parties are exclusive to athletes because people think that there is a divide between the athletes and non-athletes but I’m not an athlete and I never found that there was a divide.
-Most of the dorm parties start as mixers between the team that is hosting the party and the other team, and those are exclusive, but they usually open up at 11 or 11:30 and then it’s open to anyone.
+I think some people think those parties are exclusive to athletes because people think that there is a divide between the athletes and non-athletes.
+But, I’m not an athlete and I never found that there was a divide.
+Most of the dorm parties start as mixers between the team that is hosting the party and the other team and those are exclusive, but they usually open up at 11 or 11:30 and then it’s open to anyone.
 So, I feel like athletes are the ones hosting, but that doesn’t really change who can show up.

 What’s an alternative to going to a party or bar that you like for a night out?

 Going into town and getting dinner or going to a movie is fun.
 Amherst also offers this program called AC After Dark that will host things on campus or take people to do fun things off-campus.

 How has identifying as LGBT influenced your nightlife scene?
 Is there much of a Queer nightlife scene on campus?